Table of Contents

 • the contact details of associations or organisations from which companies are likely to obtain practical assistance.

-The business counters ensure that certain data can be accessed free of charge by the public for the administrative services:
+The business counters ensure that certain data can be accessed free of charge by the public for the administrative services of:

 • potentially many other institutions and organisations designated by the King.